Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

-Live variable analysis is a data-flow analysis used in compiler optimization to identify live variables at every point in a program~\cite{hoe1986compilers}.
+Live variable analysis is a data-flow analysis used in compiler optimization to identify live variables at every point in a program~\cite{alfred2007compilers}.
 A variable $x$ is live at a given point $p$ in the program if $x$ will be used along some path starting from $p$.
 This analysis becomes especially important when we want to eliminate a $\plet$ construct.
 We use this technique to determine whether the variable $x$ used in the $\plet~x = e~\pin~\sndlangcol{P}$ construct remains alive within the sub-process $ \sndlangcol{P}$.
-If so, we retain the $\plet$ construct, otherwise, we substitute it to $ \sndlangcol{P}$. {$\vars$ utilized in~\cref{simp-rules}, provides a set of variables for a given process.}
+If so, we retain the $\plet$ construct, otherwise, we substitute it to $ \sndlangcol{P}$.

-{ Finally, observational models like $\ctobsmodel$ require making the program counter of instructions (i.e., $ \opc{\fstlangcol{a}} $) visible to the attacker.
+Finally, observational models like $\ctobsmodel$ require making the program counter of instructions (i.e., $ \opc{\fstlangcol{a}} $) visible to the attacker.
 When extracting a formal model of a program annotated with such observational models, we generate an $\pout(\sbirtoiml{\fstlangcol{a}})$ for each instruction (see~\cref{fig:sbirtosapic}).
 However, the large number of output constructs makes \DeepSec computation expensive without a significant benefit, mainly when they originate from the same branch.
 Therefore, leaking the program counters of conditional branches is sufficient and other program counter leakages can be eliminated.
-This greatly simplifies the extracted \Sapic process (e.g., see~\cref{fig:obs-cases}). }
+This greatly simplifies the extracted \Sapic process (e.g., see~\cref{fig:obs-cases}).